 Machine Learning for Medical Systems

 This web page provides information on the module 'Machine Learning for Medical Systems'.
-The module consists of the lecture 'Machine Learning', which is given during winter term 2012/2013 by Andreas Nürnberger, and the seminar 'Machine Learning for Medical Systems', which will took place every two weeks.
+The module consists of the lecture 'Machine Learning', which is given during winter term 2015/2016 by Andreas Nürnberger, and the seminar 'Machine Learning for Medical Systems', which will took place every week.
 The time for the seminar will be coordinated at the first lecture date.
 More information will be published on this site later.
 This site will be regularly updated throughout the course.

 The module provides an introduction to the principles, techniques, and applications of Machine Learning.
 Topics covered include among others:

 - concept spaces and concept learning

 - Bayesian learning

 - association rule learning

 - genetic algorithms

 If you have any questions concerning the lectures or assignments please contact (if possible by email):